The ANTIOX - AgriFood Biotech team

 Andrea Casadesús finished her BSc in Biology at the University of Barcelona in 2017 and she is currently studying a master degree in Environmental Agrobiology at the same university.
 Andrea started at the ANTIOX group to invesigate the paraheliotrophism and adaptation of Cistus albidus to Mediterranian winter.
 At this moment, her research is associated to the collaboration of the ANTIOX group with the APC Inc. company to investigate the mechanism of action of one of their commercial products in plants.

 Celia Vincent studied a BSc in Biotechnology at the University of Barcelona and is currently performing a master degree on Food innovation and development at the same university.
-She started collaborating with the ANTIOX group in 2017 on a research of seed viability related to plant longevity and also developed her BSc final project with the ANTIOX group where she investigated the regulation of antioxidants in cherry fruits under the supervision of Paula Muñoz and Dr. Sergi Munné-Bosch.
-At the moment she is involved in the collaboration between the ANTIOX group and Biovert SL to investigate apple sunburn.
+She started collaborating with the ANTIOX group in 2017 on a research of seed viability related to plant longevity and also developed her BSc final project with the ANTIOX group where she investigated the regulation of antioxidants in cherry fruits.
+At the moment she is involved in the collaboration between the ANTIOX group and Biovert SL to investigate apple sunburn and she also researches how to expand avocados shelf-life.

 Alba Arabia is studying a BSc in Biotechnology at the University of Barcelona.
 She has recently joined the ANTIOX group to collaborate in the investigation of the project with APC Inc. supervised by Andrea Casadesús and Sergi Munné-Bosch.

-Tania Mesa is currently studying a BSc in Biotechnology at the University of Barcelona and this semester she has started collaborating with the ANTIOX group in a project to enhance polyphenol contents in strawberry fruits supervised by Maren Müller and Paula Muñoz.
+Tania Mesa is currently studying a BSc in Biotechnology at the University of Barcelona and she is performing her final degree project with the ANTIOX group in a study to expand avocados shelf-life under the supervision of Celia Vincent and Prof. Sergi Munné-Bosch.

 Ricard Pujolriu is currently studying his third year of Biotechnology BSc at the University of Barcelona.
 He has recently joined the ANTIOX group tto collaborate in the investigation of the project with APC Inc. supervised by Andrea Casadesús and Sergi Munné-Bosch.